nestjs/docs.nestjs.com/content/techniques/logger.md

 [Nest] 19096   - 12/08/2019, 7:12:59 AM   [NestFactory] Starting Nest application...
 ```

-If we supply a custom logger via `app.useLogger`, it will actually be used by Nest automatically.
-That means that our code remains implementation agnostic, while we can easily substitute the default logger for our custom one by calling `app.useLogger`.
+If we supply a custom logger via `app.useLogger()`, it will actually be used by Nest internally.
+That means that our code remains implementation agnostic, while we can easily substitute the default logger for our custom one by calling `app.useLogger()`.

-That way if we follow the steps from previous section and call `app.useLogger(app.get(MyLogger))`, the following calls to `this.logger.log` from `MyService` would result in calls to method `log` from `MyLogger` instance.
+That way if we follow the steps from the previous section and call `app.useLogger(app.get(MyLogger))`, the following calls to `this.logger.log()` from `MyService` would result in calls to method `log` from `MyLogger` instance.

 This should be suitable for most cases.
-But if you need more customization for the Logger (like adding and calling custom methods), please follow to the next section.
+But if you need more customization (like adding and calling custom methods), move to the next section.

 #### Injecting a custom logger